ShamuoonHaider/NextJs-basics/routing/README.md

 - An error.tsx file handles errors not just for its own folder, but for all the nested child segments below it too
 - By strategically placing error.tsx files at different levels in your route folders, you can control exactly how detailed your error handling gets
 - Where you put your error.tsx file makes a huge difference - it determines exactly which parts of your UI get affected when things go wrong

+Handling global errors

+1- if an error boundary can't catch errors in the layout.tsx file from the same segment, what about errors in the root layout?

+- it doesn't have a parent segment. how do we handle those errors?

+ans: Next.js provides a special file called global-error.tsx that goes in your root app directory. this is your last line of defense when something goes catastrophically wrong at the highest level of your app